OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/backtracking/armijo_goldstein.rst

 - retry_on_analysis_error

-  By default, the ArmijoGoldsteinLS line-search will backtrack if the model raises an AnalysisError, which can happen if the component explicity raises it, or a subsolver hits its iteration limit with the 'err_on_maxiter' option set to True.
+  By default, the ArmijoGoldsteinLS line-search will backtrack if the model raises an AnalysisError, which can happen if the component explicitly raises it, or a subsolver hits its iteration limit with the 'err_on_maxiter' option set to True.
   If you would rather terminate on an AnalysisError, you can set this option to False.

 .. tags:: linesearch, backtracking